t2linux/T2-Ubuntu/README.md

 - @MCMrARM - thanks for all RE work
 - @ozbenh - thanks for submitting NVME patch
 - @roadrunner2 - thanks for SPI (touchbar) driver
-- @aunali1 - thanks for ArchLinux Kernel CI
+- @aunali1 - thanks for ArchLinux Kernel CI, the continuous support on discord and your continuous efforts.
 - @ppaulweber - thanks for keyboard and Macbook Air patches
 - @kevineinarsson - thanks for the audio settings